ark7-technology/model/README.md

 # @ark7/model

-A critical problem which always leads to many bugs is the duplication of the same models. @ark7/model is a model class layer which is shareable across multiple environments, so that the logics are kept in sync.
+One major issue that often results in numerous bugs is the replication of identical models.
+To mitigate this problem, the @ark7/model library offers a model class layer that can be utilized across various environments, ensuring consistent logic throughout.

 - [Nodejs (MongoDB)](https://github.com/ark7-technology/model-mongoose)
 - Browser
+- ProtocolBuffer

 ## Table of Contents